vgmoose/vgedit/README.md

 find . \( -name "*.cpp" -or -name "*.hpp" \) -not -path "./libs/*" -exec clang-format -i {} \;
 ```

 Any and all PRs are welcome and appreciated!
-In particular, there is still some work to be done to properly align the cursor on text files with long lines, or when switching between touch screen and controller.
-You can also find me to talk directly about these issues on discord as vgmoose#3545 .